 Flavie Detcheverry

-Flavie Detcheverry is a master’s student in biomedical engineering at the Université de Montréal.
-Her research project at the MIND lab under the supervision of Professor AmanPreet Badhwar and Professor Sridar Narayanan, is to study age-related metabolite changes in the brain, with magnetic resonance spectroscopy.
+Flavie Detcheverry is a PhD student in biomedical engineering at the Université de Montréal.
+Her research project at the MIND lab under the supervision of Professors Badhwar and Narayanan, is to study level changes of brain metabolites using magnetic resonance spectroscopy in the brain, and using mass spectrometry-based metabolomics in blood.
 She is passionate about learning and being involved in scientific research and science communication.

 The link between hearing loss and cognitive decline